Email:

 Every one of the eight shows will have audio guides available via a QR code at each location.
 These audio guides explain the concept of each work and there will also be information boards for anyone who prefers to read.

 Yes, of course!
-All works are at street level except for ‘Fiat Lux’, which is in the Roman Theatre, and is accessible for PRM.
+All works are at street level and are accessible for PRM.

 The Festival is designed for everyone to enjoy.
-However, we must inform you that the ‘Solar Dust’ installations at Hispanidad Fountain, and ‘Fiat Lux’ in the Roman Theatre use laser technology that may affect people with visual sensitivity.
+However, we must inform you that the ‘Antimateria’ installation at Patio of Alma Mater Museum use laser technology that may affect people with visual sensitivity.

 In some Festival Luce areas, the street lighting will be reduced so that you can enjoy the works to the fullest.